kkos05/kkos05.github.io/index.md

 * has a racoon and a humming-bird as friends
 * has beautiful long black hair
 * is very curious and brave

+She said:
+> If you walk the footsteps of a stranger,
+> you'll learn things you never knew you never knew